-- Look at your current metadata keywords: Plug in your current keywords such as subgenres and look at related products.
+- Look at your current metadata keywords: Plug in your current keywords, such as subgenres, and look at related products.
 Are there any overlaps with the “also-boughts”?

 - Look at searches made by others: Check what people are searching for.
 You can use Merchant Words or free keyword research tools like Google Trends.
-With your list of potential keywords, check just how popular the authors and titles are.
+With your list of potential keywords, check how popular the authors and titles are.

 If you decide to run ads for book bundles, get your professional to create 3D designs.
 3D portrays a more realistic and gratifying visual for potential customers:

-Monitor, fine-tune, and optimize!
+9. Monitor, fine-tune, and optimize!

 Ads may lose you money for a variety of reasons:

-- Your book cover is misleading
+- Your ad copy is misleading.

-- Your ad is running on pages too far removed from your target audience
+- Your ad is running on pages too far removed from your target audience.

-- Once arriving at your book page, the description, reviews, or other elements may not be up to par
+- Once arriving at your book page, the description, reviews, or other elements may not be up to par.

-Monitor impressions, the number of times your ad gets displayed.
+Set a schedule for yourself – commit to weekly or bi-weekly check-ins for reviewing performance.
+Record data on an Excel spreadsheet.
+Note the keywords resulting in the most sales.
+Don’t forget to monitor your impressions.
 If you have more than a few thousand impressions for a keyword and no clicks, suspend it because it’s obviously not working.